MorrisSimons/SCH_DV2599-Maskinlarning/Spotify Project/README.md

 ## How to Use
 1. **Installation**: Ensure you have Jupyter Notebook or JupyterLab installed.
 2. **Dependencies**: Install required Python packages listed in `requirements.txt` with `pip install -r requirements.txt`.
-3. **Download dataset* Download dataset from the kaggle link in the Dataset section
+3. **Download dataset**: Download dataset from the kaggle link in the Dataset section
 4. **Running the Notebook**: Open `main.ipynb` in Jupyter and execute the cells sequentially.

 ## Contributors